 TIP: Klarna also has a loyalty program, where you accumulate “vibes” — $1 per vibe — that add up to rewards like gift cards.

-3. Zip Pay (formerly known as QuadPay) lets you split payments anywhere that accepts Visa.
+3. Zip Pay (formerly known as QuadPay) lets you buy now and pay later at any store that accepts Visa.

 Sign up for Zip and link your credit or debit card to be able to pay with a “ghost” Visa card.
 Not only can you use it for online purchases through the Zip app, but you can also use your card for in-store purchases anywhere Visa is accepted.